Ronak-auu/AttendanceManagment/README.md

 Here you can see layout of all pages AttendanceManagment/app/src/main/res/layout/

-All other information given in repot.doc
+All other information given in RSepot.doc
 ----------------------------------------